 2016 KIRSTIN WALLER

 2018 MACKENZIE WALMSLEY

 2022 *HOLLY SNELL

 Miss Showgirl Competition

-The Miss Show Girl Competition commenced in 1975 as a suggestion by the Royal Agricultural Society.
+The Miss Show Girl Competition was introduced to the Perth Royal Show in 1974 by the Royal Agricultural Society.

-The Waroona entrant on five occasions has represented the South West Zone of Agricultural Societies.
+The Waroona Agricultural Society presented their first entrant to the competition in 1981 and on five occasions a Waroona entrant has represented the South West Zone of Agricultural Societies.

 *Those entrants who have represented the South West Zone are shown with an asterisk alongside their name.

 1976 MIRIAM MILLER

 1977 MARGARET GRANTHAM